aeternity/aepp-token-migration/README.md

 integrating with 3rd party wallets (as mentioned above).

-Note: We refer often to the term "Token Burning" which simply means the transfer of ERC20 tokens from etherium blockchain to the aeternit mainnet.
+Note: We refer often to the term "Token Burning" which simply means the transfer of ERC20 tokens from etherium blockchain to the aeternit main net.

 A brief explanation of the token transfer process.

 To transfer tokens it is necessary to have enough ETH to pay for gas and transaction fees.
 Tokens can be transferred in unlimited multiple batches.
 When a user transfers his/her tokens, first they specify the number, 2nd they connect their wallet to sign the transaction.
-In the 3rd step the contract burner contract (see below) a solidity smart contract is invoked which receives and prepares them for their availability on the aeternity main net.
+In the 3rd step the contract burner contract (see below) a solidity smart contract is invoked which receives and prepares the tokens for their availability on the aeternity main net.

 Tools (We built and use)